Arbor A-Frame 2014 - 2010 Review by The Good Ride

 Powder: Same massive 2 inch set back as the older model and the same minor taper as before too.
 Its about as good as a camber freeride board can get in powder.
 With the new tip and tail their might be a slight improvement in the deep stuff giving it a little more of a mostly hybrid camber feel.
 We had no pow but that’s how it seems now with the new nose/tail.

 Speed: This bombs and it’s very fast.
-It can handle speed that 95% of the riders out there can handle.
 There are some boards that offer up a little more of a bomber feel like the new Arbor Steepwater but this will more than satisfy most riders.
+I’d say 95% of the riders out there will feel they have met their match when it comes to speed.
+If you are that 5% that want more speed and are willing to sacrafice a perfect carver you have boards like the Steepwater.

 Uneven Terrain: So even though this bombs it doesn’t suck when conditions get bumpy like on a crowded Saturday at the end of the day.
 If you are expecting an easy board in bumpy terrain this isn’t but it’s about as good as it gets for a board of this shape, flex and riding style.